What is an elevator pitch?

 - Don’t generalize – Avoid creating any confusion, share something interesting about what you do instead.

 Tip: After your response, it’s your turn to ask them what they do.
-If you are in a business or networking event, be sure to also ask for their business card – and only provide yours if asked.
+When working on your business pitch or attending a networking event, be sure to also ask for their business card – and only provide yours if asked.

 Try to keep a business card or other take-away item with you, which helps the other person remember you and your message.
 And cut out any information that doesn’t absolutely need to be there.